ensured by European Standards

 Because the lips are so important, treatment is carried at a slow artistic pace.
 This will limit tissue damage and allow us to bring the best in you.
 However, post-procedural application of ice to the lips helps to slow the swelling process over the following 24 hours.

 The lips thin as people age, and the wet line (skin to pink) moves down and inwards in reference to the overall shape dentition.
 In addition, the oral commissures (sad corner lines) begin to downturn.
 These thin, flat, and poorly defined lips impart a sense of age.
 Small line around the lips (peri-oral lines) begin to appear.
-Specific procedures address each of these labial-aging signs.
+Specific procedures address each of these labial-ageing signs.
 Some of these procedures include augmentation to help restore full, well-defined, and proportional lips that impart a sense of beauty and youth.

 Vermilion Border sharpening to stop lipstick bleeding

 Augmentation to a fuller shape

 Enhancement of silhouette and corners

 Specific features of the lips deserve attention.
 The vermilion border should be clearly defined, sharp, and slightly raised.
 The Cupid’s bow, the central portion of the upper lip, should be well defined and distinct.
 Ideally, the lips should have horizontal symmetry, but vertical asymmetry, with the lower lip being slightly larger than the upper lip.

 Treatment of mild to moderate facial creases; lip augmentation (October 2001)